 Carr Lake | Salinas

-In addition to addressing community needs for open space and parklands, the Land Trust's Carr Lake project will seek to provide multiple environmental benefits including ecological restoration, water quality improvement and flood control.
-Big Sur Land Trust does not intend to be the long-term property owner and will work with the City of Salinas and community to create a mechanism for eventual public ownership.
+In addition to addressing community needs for open space and parklands, the Land Trust's Carr Lake project provides multiple environmental benefits including ecological restoration, and water quality improvements.

 The park will be built in two phases:

 - a 6-acre neighborhood park that will include a traditional playground, a skate spot, a basketball court, barbecues, picnic areas and more.

 - a 67-acre restoration area featuring seasonal wetlands, habitat for wildlife, and trails.

 After construction of each phase is complete, plans include transferring the land to the city for park operations, with the Land Trust continuing to support habitat management in the restoration area.